ParasInternKhushPatil/ardupilot-gazebo-ros-guide/README.md

 - ArduPilot
 - ArduPilot Gazebo Plugin (khancyr)
 - Gazebo 9
-- ROS Melodic
+- ROS Noetic
 - MAVROS (ROS package)

 ## Requirements
-Tested on Native Ubuntu 20.04.4.
+Tested on Native Ubuntu 20.04.

 ## Quick Installation
 Script defaults to the home directory as the initial working directory, modifiable in the script.